VAIOT/contractmanager/README.md

 # VAIOT Contract Manager

 Welcome to the official repository for VAIOT's Contract Manager.
-This repository is dedicated to the development and maintenance of the staking contract using the Hardhat development environment, tailored for the Ethereum ecosystem.
+This repository is dedicated to the development and maintenance of the contract manager using the Hardhat development environment, tailored for the Ethereum ecosystem.

 ## Installation